mineclaps/mineclaps/.github/ISSUE_TEMPLATE/gameplay-removal.md

 ---
 name: Gameplay Removal
-about: 'Suggest a gameplay mechanic's functionality to be removed'
+about: 'Suggest a gameplay mechanic to be removed'
 title: ''
 labels: 'gameplay-removal'
 assignees: ''